christopherkullenberg/gendercounter/README.md

     female250.tsv
     male250.tsv

 The first two dictionaries list female and male names respectively, along with the frequency of occurrence according to Statistics Sweden (2015).
-The tuples contain the pronouns hen/hon/han according to the following variations.
+Also, the following pronouns can be counted.

 1. hen/henom/hens
 2. hon/henne/hennes